 Dementia is an umbrella term for all diseases that relate to a loss of memory, language, problem-solving, and thinking skills (often called cognitive abilities) that impact the overall ability to function.

 Dementia is a progressive disorder that degenerates the brain cells and destroys memory.
-Normally, it begins from mild and matures to severe over time.
+Normally, it begins mildly and matures to severe over time.
 Without proper diagnosis or dementia treatment, the illness can make life challenging, even doing daily tasks could become difficult.
-Before understanding the treatment options, let’s understand a few things about dementia.
+Before understanding the options for treatment of dementia, let’s understand a few things about dementia.

 Moreover, the number of younger patients with early-onset Alzheimer’s is also on the rise.
 While the typical age for diagnosing Alzheimer’s is 80 years old, today doctors are seeing people as young as 45 with early signs of dementia.
 For families with minor children still living at home, having a parent diagnosed with early-onset dementia affects social and emotional development and places family dynamics under an incredible amount of stress.

 Hence, continued research and commitment towards dementia treatment, and ultimately a cure, for Alzheimer’s and other forms of dementia are essential.

 Most dementias are progressive i.e. their symptoms start slowly and over time get worse.
 Some of the most common symptoms of Dementia include: